haakonst/elixir-todo-workshop/README.md

 ## Rebuilding and restarting
 When this happens hit <kbd>Ctrl</kbd> + C and depending on what you've changed you might only need to restart the server: `mix phx.server`.
 In other cases you may need to issue one of these commands first:

-* If you've done a change in the database schema: `mix ecto.migrate`
+* If you've changed the database schema: `mix ecto.migrate`
 * If you've added new Mix dependencies (in `mix.exs`): `mix deps.get && mix deps.compile`
 * If you've added new Node dependencies (in `assets/package.json`): `yarn install`
 * If you've added Node dependencies or changed static JavaScript/CSS files: `node assets/node_modules/brunch/bin/brunch build`